nui-ai/mediapipe/README.md

 All these layers make mediapipe code modular down to grain of sand, and provide safety, but also make it significantly complex for a developer to review for a rather simple vector split, until you get familiar with all those layers to be able to skip them by glossing when you're not interested.

-Explaining the concepts of synchronized processing in stream-processing which the mediapipe framework forces calculators code into is way beyond the scope of a readme, but you can best learn them by informed ChatGPT conversations, as the official documentation stops half-way only.
+Explaining the concepts of synchronized processing in stream-processing, which the mediapipe framework forces calculators code into, is way beyond the scope of a readme, but you can best learn them by informed ChatGPT conversations, as the official documentation stops half-way only.

+The same goes for why and how Bazel is used for building classes from protobuf definitions as a foundation for much of how the code is organized for multi-lingual use.